axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 This module contains Ivy components such as User Selection, Role Selection, Document Table, Process Chain, Process History, and Process Viewer,...
-These components are independent of the modules portal and AxonIvyExpress.
+These components are independent of the modules portal and axonivy-express.
 You can use them in your own applications.

 .. _architecture-portal: